Westport House & Grounds

 One of Ireland’s Best Loved Heritage Attractions

-Likewise and very much to our regret, Westport House is not yet wheel-chair accessible.
-We are working hard to secure the necessaries to put this important access point in place.
-Please bear with us and thank you for your patience.
+Much to our regret, Westport House is not yet wheel-chair accessible although we are working hard to secure the infrastructure to create this important access.